brpo01/terraform-module/terraform-module.md

 - Now, the code is much more well-structured and can be easily read, edited and reused

-### You have done a great job developing and refactoring AWS Infrastructure as Code with Terraform!
+### Congratulations!!..You have refactored AWS Infrastructure as Code with Terraform!